What Is a 0% Interest Balance Transfer Credit Card?

 To determine whether the transfer fee is more or less than you’ll save in interest, it’s important to check the terms of your balance transfer offer and calculate how much interest you’ll pay if you don’t transfer your balance, and how much you’ll save by transferring the balance.

-6. Discover low intro APR balance transfer credit card offers
+Discover has low intro APR balance transfer credit cards

 You may also be interested in